Description

 OpenCVE Recommended Actions

-• If an immediate upgrade is infeasible, implement input validation or a whitelist so the plot value is restricted to numeric or allowed characters before it is used in a system call.
+• Implement input validation or a whitelist so that the plot value is restricted to safe, expected characters before it is used in a system call.

 • Deploy a Web Application Firewall rule to block or sanitize requests containing shell meta-characters in the plot parameter.